Below are answers to some of the most frequently asked questions about LIGO.

 - Comparing the time of arrival of a possible gravitational wave event with an electromagnetic (EM) event seen by EM observatories.

 These methods have proven hugely successful.
 Perhaps most significantly, the last technique mentioned above was first used in August, 2017 when LIGO detected its first pair of merging neutron stars.
 The arrival time of the gravitational waves coincided with a short gamma ray burst detected by an orbiting observatory.
-In short order, data from LIGO, Virgo, and the gamma ray detectors were combined and the source of the event pinpointed in a galaxy 130-million light years away.
-Within just a few hours, the galaxy was imaged by a ground-based telescope, revealing the unmistakable light from a cataclysmic event.
-This marked the first time a gravitational wave event was also observed by electromagnetic astronomers.
+Within tens of minutes, data from LIGO, Virgo, and the gamma ray detectors were combined and the source of the event localized to a very small patch of sky.
+Within just a few hours, astronomers, systematically imaging the galaxies in that patch of sky, spotted a new star-like object in a galaxy 130-million light years away, marking the first time a gravitational wave event was also observed by electromagnetic astronomers.

-Even more impressively, LIGO's estimate of the distance to this event was in near-perfect agreement with estimates independently-acquired by EM astronomers.
+As further test of LIGO's abilities, LIGO's estimate of the distance to this event (information also encoded in the interference pattern) was in near-perfect agreement with estimates independently-acquired by EM astronomers.
 This provided irrefutable evidence that LIGO is truly detecting gravitational waves from distant regions of the Universe.
 Our confidence will only increase with our numbers of detections, especially as more are also observed by our electromagnetic partners.

-It bears noting, however, that no measuring device is 100% accurate or precise.
-For LIGO, we'd like to be more than 99.9999% sure that a possible detection wasn't just noise before we announce a detection to the world.
+All that being said, it bears noting that no measuring device is 100% accurate.
+At LIGO, we like to be more than 99.9999% sure that a signal wasn't just caused by some Earthly noise before we announce a true detection to the world.

 Why do you need to create a vacuum to get accurate data?